shikhar0507/backend-cloud-functions/docs/Endpoints/activities/read.md

 * `200`: OK: The request for fetching the data was successful.

-The endpoint at which you sent the request was not correct or the `from` query parameter does not constitute a valid unix timestamp.
+The endpoint at which you sent the request was not correct or the `from` query parameter does not constitute a valid Unix timestamp.

-* `400`: BAD REQUEST: The request endpoint was not implemented or the query paramter was omitted.
+* `400`: BAD REQUEST: The request endpoint was not implemented or the query parameter was omitted.

 * `403`: FORBIDDEN: The requester doesn't have the authority to make the request.